Buy side vs sell side data room hero.

 You build it.
 You control it.
 You decide who gets access, which documents they can see, and when.

-The purpose is to give buyers enough information to complete due diligence and make an offer - while protecting sensitive information if the deal falls through.
-Every document shared through a sell-side data room is a deliberate disclosure.
-You're not handing over your entire file system.
-You're staging information carefully as the deal progresses.
+The goal is to give the other side enough information to evaluate the deal and move forward - while keeping sensitive details protected if things don't work out.
+Every document you share is a deliberate choice.
+You're not handing over everything at once.
+You're releasing information carefully, as trust builds and the deal progresses.

 What goes in a sell-side data room